 In this study, we proposed a network representation learning-based drug mechanism discovery and antiinflammatory response, termed Aldrug2cov, to identify potential drugs for COVID-19.
-In Aldrug2cov, a multilayer bidirectional Transformer encoder network representation approach is developed to automatically learn lowdimensional embedding vector from a heterogeneous network systematically integrating diverse drug-related information.
-In this study, based on the representations, Aldrug2cov identified 40 potential targets related to COVID-19, and 24 high-confidence drugs binding to TNF-lphaor IL-6 for preventing excessive inflammatory response in patients with COVID-19.
-Importantly, this study indicated that chloroquine (CQ) and hydroxychloroquine (HCQ) can reduce death risk of COVID-19 patients, and that the mechanism of action (MOA) of these drugs is likely mediated through its inhibition of inflammatory cytokines on top of their ability in inhibiting viral replication.
-This result of anti-inflammatory action of CQ and HCQ have been verified by clinical studies [16].
+We construct a heterogeneous drug network by integrating 8 biomedical networks, and explore the multi-hub characteristic of this drug network.
+Specifically, the multi-hub characteristic inspires us to design a meta path-driven deep representation model for automatically learning low-dimensional vectors that can integrate long-range structure dependency and complex semantic relation among network nodes.
+In this study, based on the representations and transcriptome data, Aldrug2cov identified 40 potential targets related to COVID-19, and 22 high-confidence drugs binding to TNF- α or IL-6 for preventing excessive inflammatory response in patients with COVID-19.
+Finally, we analyze mechanisms of action (MOA) based on PubMed publications and ongoing clinical trials, and explore the possible binding modes between the new predicted drugs and TNF- α /IL-6 via docking program DOCK6.8 [16].
 To evaluate and interpret the representation performance of Aldrug2cov, we integrated 3 type of pharmacological tasks: drug-drug interaction network (DDI) reconstruction, Anatomical Therapeutic Chemical (ATC) classification, and bio-link prediction.
-The results demonstrate that Aldrug2cov significantly outperforms 5 other state-of-the-art network representation approaches.
+The results demonstrate that Aldrug2cov significantly outperforms 5 other stateof-the-art network representation approaches.
 In summary, Aldrug2cov is a practically useful tool for accelerating COVID-19 therapeutic development.